holochain/docs-pages/src/pages/concepts/7_validation.md

 The entry is invalid.
 They create, sign, and store a **warrant** (a validation receipt that claims the entry is invalid).

 4. ![](/assets/img/concepts/7.17-gossip-warrant.png)
-In addition to sharing the warrant with their neighbors, Norman and Rosie also share it with Alice’s agent ID authorities — that is, her neighbors.
+In addition to sharing the warrant with their neighbors, Norman and Rosie also share it with Alice's agent ID authorities --- that is, her neighbors.
 Now anyone who wants to check up on her can contact those authorities, ask for warrants, and choose to refuse contact with her.

 5. ![](/assets/img/concepts/7.18-ejection.png)
-Eventually, everyone knows that Alice is a ‘bad actor’ who has hacked her app.
+Eventually, everyone knows that Alice is a 'bad actor' who has hacked her app.
 They all ignore her whenever she tries to talk to them, which effectively ejects her from the DHT.
 :::

 ## Use cases for validation